stat20/old-course-materials/lectures/11/index.md

 ---
-title: "Lecture XI: Making Generalizations"
+title: "Lecture 11: Making Generalizations"
 subtitle: "Beginning to construct claims using data."
 summary: "Introducing part two of the course."
 layout: single